 Or the failure to incorporate the technical requirements was insignificant, in that the ability of the as-designed SSC to perform its intended safety function was not challenged.

-minor if: The failure to incorporate the technical requirements resulted in a less conservative that could adversely affect the SSC’s ability to perform its intended safety function.
+Greater-than-minor if: The failure to incorporate the technical requirements resulted in a less conservative result that could adversely affect the SSC’s ability to perform its intended safety function.

 5. Procurement Document Control

 Example a.
-The vendor failed to include the critical characteristics in the purchase order for commercial calibration services by domestic calibration laboratories accredited by one of the 6 ILAC domestic accrediting bodies for the calibration of M&TE that will be used in safety-related applications.
+The vendor failed to include the critical characteristics in the purchase order for commercial calibration services by domestic calibration laboratories accredited by one of the 6 ILAC domestic accrediting bodies for the calibration of measuring and test equipment (M&TE) that will be used in safety-related applications.

 Minor because: The equipment affected by the commercial calibration services was not used on safety-related parts.